Active Substance: silodosin

 Why has Silodyx been approved?

-What measures are being taken to ensure the safe use of Silodyx?
+What measures are being taken to ensure the safe and effective use of Silodyx?

 The company that makes Silodyx will ensure that eye surgeons are provided with information on IFIS in all Member States where the medicine will be marketed.